 At that moment, an intense joy overwhelmed me, shaking the very core of my being.
 The vast treasure of awakening had always been with me but my spiritual greed of becoming more, of wanting it to be permanent had made me blind to it.
 It was like having billions of dollars, and still being miserable because you are not as rich as Bill Gates.

 That day, I stopped becoming.
 I stopped seeking.
 I stopped being a miserable seeker.
 I had finally arrived.

 That was the endless dawn of awakening.

 It took some years for this final shift to be totally integrated.
 Life has become immensely beautiful living in present conscious awareness.
 Stillness has become the background for all activities.
 Spontaneous states of bliss and ecstasy arise, carrying me to the infinite shore of immense joy.
-There is no more the demand to make these sates permanent.
+There is no more the demand to make these states permanent.

 There is a sacred wonderment when beholding nature and life in all its diversity.There is a shining darkness, an unfathomable silence, space which is empty, yet full.
 I call it what is, the sense of presence.
 And I would like everyone to experience these amazing higher states of consciousness at least once in their life time.
 Even the sun pales in front of the immensity of consciousness.